Iranians vote in an all but decided presidential election - KTVZ

 “Each vote counts … come and vote and choose your president … this is important for the future of your country,” Khamenei said after casting his vote.
 “Low turnout will increase the pressure of the enemies.”

-The practically uncontested frontrunner is judicial chief Ebrahim Raisi, a close associate of Supreme Leader Ayatollah Ali Khamenei.
+The practically uncontested frontrunner is judicial chief Ebrahim Raisi, a close associate of Khamenei.
 He emerged as the frontrunner after an election supervisory body known as the Guardian Council barred almost all the other serious contenders from the race.
 The move was widely criticized, even by Khamenei, who called some of the disqualifications “unjust.”

 Raisi’s expected win would come at a pivotal moment for Iran.
 The next government will have to confront an economic crisis exacerbated by the Covid-19 pandemic, calls for constitutional reform and growing questions around the succession plans for Khamenei, 81, who is the final arbiter of all Iranian affairs.
 Tehran is also currently locked in negotiations with the United States about how to revive the 2015 nuclear deal.